Samsung Galaxy S8: Reception

 Chris Velazco of Engadget similarly praised the design, stating that "from their rounded edges to their precisely formed metal-and-glass bodies, they feel like smaller, sleeker versions of the Galaxy Note 7", and also praised the display as being simply "awesome".
 Velazco also praised the software, calling Samsung's added interface "subtle and thoughtful in its design choices".
 While noting that the Bixby assistant wasn't ready yet, he did compliment the promised voice features as being more granular than those offered through Siri or Google Assistant, and wrote that "With that kind of complexity involved, maybe it's no surprise this stuff isn't done yet".
 Also praising performance and the camera, though noting that "The 12-megapixel sensors on the back haven't changed much since last year.
 That's not a bad thing since they were great cameras to start with", Velazco summarized his review by writing that the devices "aren't perfect, but they're as close as Samsung has ever gotten".
 Brandon Russell of TechnoBuffalo claimed that the camera could not beat Google's Pixel smartphone.

 Ron Amadeo of Ars Technica noted that the device's unusual aspect ratio resulted in pillarboxing when watching 16:9 video without zooming or stretching it.
 He complimented the feel of the S8, calling it "perfected", but criticized the glass back for being "more fragile" and that "Glossy, slippery glass doesn't feel as good in your hand as metal does, either.
 For the top-tier premium price tag, we'd prefer Samsung to put in the extra work and use a metal back".
 He criticized the biometric options for unlocking the phones, writing that "There's an iris scanner, a fingerprint reader, and face unlock.
 The problem is none of them are any good", and also criticized duplicate apps, writing that "most of which can't be removed and aren't very compelling".
 Additionally, he criticized Bixby, calling it "an odd addition" due to the phone's Google Assistant functionality already present.

-Prior to the phone's official announcement, reports suggested that Bixby would support "7-8 languages" at launch.
+Before the phone's official announcement, reports suggested that Bixby would support "7-8 languages" at launch.
 Later reports after the phone's announcement clarified that Bixby would only support Korean and American English languages at its release, though noting that more languages would be coming "in the following months".
 In mid-April, The Wall Street Journal reported that Bixby would be launched without support for American English.
 On 19 July 2017, Samsung announced that Bixby had begun rolling out to Galaxy S8 users in the United States.